Internal Medicine Residency Program Structure

 Through our 4+2 block system, two consecutive weeks of every six weeks will be spent in an ambulatory setting without any conflict of inpatient responsibilities.

 During the ambulatory block, all categorical residents and interns spend two full days or four half days per week in their continuity clinic conducted in a primary care office.
-Each resident is assigned to a preceptor and works closely with that attending physician for three years.
-The focus is on learning how to manage a broad array of illnesses in an outpatient setting and the most important aspects of primary care including preventive medicine and evidence based practices.
-This opportunity allows for building longitudinal relationships with a panel of patients.
+Each resident is assigned to a primary care clinic preceptor and works closely with that attending physician for three years.
+The focus is on learning how to manage a broad array of illnesses in an outpatient setting and the most important aspects of primary care, including chronic disease management and preventive care.
+This opportunity allows the residents to develop a continuous, therapeutic relationship with a panel of general internal medicine patients during the period of their training.

-During the ambulatory block, all residents and interns spend remaining half-days in various specialty and subspecialty ambulatory areas.
-Clinical experiences are available in cardiology, endocrinology, gastroenterology, hematology/oncology, infectious diseases, nephrology, neurology, non-operative otolaryngology, pain management, pulmonary and geriatrics.
-We have now expanded these clinics to include Dermatology clinics, Allergy & Immunology clinics & Wound Care Center with Hyperbaric Oxygen Therapy.
-We are in the process of further expanding this experience to include additional subspecialties.
+During the ambulatory block, all residents and interns spend the remaining half-days in various internal medicine subspecialty and other specialty ambulatory areas.
+Clinical experiences are available in Cardiology, Endocrinology, Gastroenterology, Hematology/Oncology, Infectious Diseases, Nephrology, Neurology, Non-operative Otolaryngology, Pain Management, Pulmonary, Geriatrics, Rheumatology and Sports Medicine.
+We have expanded these clinics to include Dermatology, Allergy & Immunology, and Wound Care Center with Hyperbaric Oxygen Therapy.
+We are in the process of expanding this experience further to include additional subspecialties.

 Academic and Administrative Time

-During the ambulatory week, all residents will get three half- days that are used for academic and administrative duties.
+During the ambulatory week, all residents get three half-days that are used for academic and administrative duties.
 Monday mornings are designated for Physician Education and Assessment Center (PEAC) modules (see Conferences) with the outpatient Associate Program Director.
-Friday afternoons are designated as Administrative Half days during which one hour is dedicated to our Quality Improvement (QI) forum and the remainder of time is provided for the residents to complete any outstanding medical documentation and/or residency-related administrative duties.
-A Study Half day allows residents to independently study and prepare for any upcoming rotations and/or board exams, and also to conduct any research or quality improvement activities.
+Friday afternoons are designated as Administrative half-days during which one hour is dedicated to our Quality Improvement (QI) forum and the remainder of time is provided for the residents to complete any outstanding medical documentation and/or residency-related administrative duties.
+A study half-day allows residents to independently study, complete assigned educational modules (see Academic Enrichment Program), prepare for an upcoming presentation, or conduct research or quality improvement activities.